kristian157/visualcompsci/README.txt

+This project is a software to render and manipulate a 3D model using WebGL/three.js.
+I started by using a WebGL skeelton but most of the code in JavaScript has been written by me.
+I had to fulfill 10 requirements which were the following:
+          - Draw a cube
+          - Draw a coordinate system axes
+          - Rotate the cube
+          - Rendering
+          - Translate the camera
+          - Orbit the camera
+          - Texture mapping
+          - Load a mesh model from .obj
+          - Rotate the mesh, render it in different modes
+          - Do something creative - I implemented a solar system :)
 For this coursework, I made a lot of use of the keyboard shortcuts.
 This file will act as an explanation of how to work with this software:
 Keyboard keys:
 "e" - shows the edges rendering